Find out about our new Amphitheatre

-Construction works at the Amphitheatre are undertaken by 8build as principal contractor.
+Construction works at the Amphitheatre began in March 2022 and were undertaken by 8build as principal contractor.

-The first part of the redevelopment will see hoarding erected around the Amphitheatre with shops remaining accessible via the central and west staircases.
-The hoarding will consist of a timber design at 2.4m in height and will be clad in vinyl graphics sympathetic to the aesthetic of the surrounding area and promoting local business.
+The redevelopment activity has seen hoarding erected around the Amphitheatre and shops have remained accessible via the central staircase.
+The hoarding consisted of a timber design at 2.4m in height and featured vinyl graphics sympathetic to the aesthetic of the surrounding area and promoted local business.

 A piece by Adam Nathaniel Furman has been commissioned for the Amphitheatre walkway.